WildMeOrg/old_wildme-docs/docs/researchers/codex/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Codex is a web-based, multi-user software platform designed to help researchers collaboratively track individual animals in wildlife populations and estimate population size.
-Each Codex installation can be used by multiple researchers and organizations to study multiple species across disperse or narrow regions.
+Each Codex installation can be used by multiple researchers and organizations to study multiple species across diverse regions.
 Codex is also valuable as a catalog reconciliation tool.

 ## About Codex